lewagon/dotfiles/04-Front-End/01-HTML-and-CSS/05-Fixed-sidebar/README.md

 Later on, we will add a nice smoothscroll effect on such links.
 But wait for next week!

-You can read [this post](http://css-tricks.com/absolute-relative-fixed-positioining-how-do-they-differ/) about positionning if you have some free time!
+You can read [this post](http://css-tricks.com/absolute-relative-fixed-positioining-how-do-they-differ/) about positioning if you have some free time!